Wildfire along California’s Big Sur forces evacuations

 Strong winds were recorded across the San Francisco Bay Area overnight, knocking down trees and power lines and causing outages to at least 18,000 Pacific Gas & Electric customers in the region, the utility said.
 There were no immediate reports of injuries.

+In Southern California, a peak gust 90 mph (144 kph) was recorded in the mountains east of Santa Clarita.
+Strong winds developed across the region, toppling trees and powerlines.

-The National Weather Service said a similar windy event happened in the region nearly a year ago on the night of Jan.
-18. A red flag warning of extreme fire danger was issued then due to the strong winds and much drier conditions.
+The National Weather Service said a similar windy event happened in Bay Area nearly a year ago.
+A red flag warning of extreme fire danger was issued then due to the strong winds and much drier conditions.

-This time, the region was still moist after December storms dumped heavy snow in the mountains and partially refilled parched reservoirs, providing some relief from what had been an exceptionally dry year.
+This time, the region received a reprieve from December storms that dumped heavy snow in the mountains and partially refilled parched reservoirs.

 However, Juliette said the winds quickly dried up vegetation weakened by a prolonged drought and lowered humidity level.